Waikato/wekaDeeplearning4j/docs/index.md

 Further configurations can be found in the [Getting Started](user-guide/getting-started.md) and the [Examples](examples) sections.
 ![Weka workbench GUI](img/gui.png)

+## New Release (1.7.2)

+This release adds the `IsGPUAvailable` tool, similar to Keras,TF,etc., which provides a simple way to check whether the GPU drivers are loaded correctly.
+Check out the [Usage Instructions](install.md#check-your-gpu-is-available) alongside the GPU setup instructions.

 ## New Release (1.7.0)

 ![Dl4jCNNExplorer and Saliency map generation](img/releases/1.7.0/GUI.jpg)